pivotal/docs-tap/getting-started/iterate-new-app-vs.hbs.md

 1. Build your project.

 1. The container is updated when the logs stop streaming.
-Navigate to your browser and refresh the page.
+Go to your browser and refresh the page.

 1. View the changes to your workload running on the cluster.

 1. Either continue making changes, or stop the Live Update process when finished.
    To stop Live Update, in **Solution Explorer**, right-click any file under the application name and click **Tanzu** > **Stop Live Update**.

 ## <a id="debug-your-app"></a>Debug your application